-The Directed Prediction Index (DPI) is a simulation-based and conservative method for quantifying the relative endogeneity (relative dependence) of outcome (Y) vs. predictor (X) variables in multiple linear regression models.
+The Directed Prediction Index (DPI) is a simulation-based method for quantifying the relative endogeneity (relative dependence) of outcome (Y) vs. predictor (X) variables in multiple linear regression models.
 By comparing the proportion of variance explained (R-squared) between the Y-as-outcome model and the X-as-outcome model while controlling for a sufficient number of potential confounding variables, it suggests a more plausible influence direction from a more exogenous variable (X) to a more endogenous variable (Y).
 Methodological details are provided at https://psychbruce.github.io/DPI/.

 Usage